General Questions About Find A Grave

 Yes.
 Use the Official cemetery fix/update forum to submit cemetery updates or non-members use

-The cemetery should be listed by its official name.
+List the cemetery by its official name.
 Use the cemetery fix/update forum to submit cemetery updates or non-members use

 .
 An AKA(s) for that cemetery will be added to the name field.
 [Top]

-Where should the GPS coordinates be placed for a cemetery?
+Where are the GPS coordinates for a cemetery placed?

-For rural cemeteries with access roads, it should be at the access road entrance.
+For rural cemeteries with access roads, at the access road entrance.